Assessing the Threat of a Collision Using the Advanced CAT Tool

 2. Close the Report & Graph Manager.

-6. Bring the report to the front and refresh () the report.
-Note the collision probability changes.
-They've increased substantially.
+3. Note that the collision probability changes.
+It's increased substantially.
 However, the minimum range is still the same.

 Using the Nonlinear Probability Tool